2022 New York Giants season: Week 1: at Tennessee Titans

 The Giants were timid in the first half, struggling to move the ball while the Titans did so with ease.
 Despite trailing 13–0 at halftime, the Giants had two big plays to bring them back in the game.
 Saquon Barkley provided the first spark with a 68-yard carry and capping the drive off with a 5-yard touchdown run.
 On the next drive, Daniel Jones connected with Sterling Shepard on a 65-yard touchdown pass to tie the game.
-The Titans responded with a touchdown drive of their own, when Ryan Tannehill connected with RB Dontrell Hilliard for his 2nd touchdown reception of the game, taking a 20–13 lead into the final quarter.
+The Titans responded with a touchdown drive of their own, when Ryan Tannehill connected with running back Dontrell Hilliard for his second touchdown reception of the game, taking a 20–13 lead into the final quarter.

 The Titans muffed a punt which the Giants recovered in the red zone, but Jones threw an end zone interception.
-On a Titans 3rd and 1, the Giants sniffed out a TE sweep to get the ball back.
-Barkley had a 33-yard run to move the ball into Titans territory, then Jones converted a 4th & 1 on a QB keep.
-A few plays later, Jones threw a 1-yard touchdown pass to FB Chris Myarick.
+On a Titans 3rd and 1, the Giants sniffed out a tight end sweep to get the ball back.
+Barkley had a 33-yard run to move the ball into Titans territory, then Jones converted a 4th and 1 on a quarterback keep.
+A few plays later, Jones threw a 1-yard touchdown pass to fullback Chris Myarick.
 The Giants opted to go for the two-point conversion instead of the tie, and Jones shoveled it to Barkley, who made two defenders miss and crossed the plane, giving the Giants a 21–20 lead with 1:06 to play.
 The Titans got the ball back with 1 timeout left and benefitted from two 3rd down defensive holding penalties to extend their drive into Giants territory.
-Tannehill hit WR Kyle Philips to put the Titans in field goal range and spiked the ball with four seconds left, but Randy Bullock missed the 47-yard kick.
+Tannehill hit wide receiver Kyle Philips to put the Titans in field goal range and spiked the ball with four seconds left, but Randy Bullock missed the 47-yard kick.
 The Giants won 21–20 and shocked the Titans.

 The Giants had a winning record for the first time since the end of the 2016 season, which was also the last year they won their season opener.
 Brian Daboll won his first game as NFL head coach in his debut.
 Barkley finished with 194 scrimmage yards, 164 on the ground, a touchdown and a 2-point conversion and was selected as the NFC Offensive Player of the Week for his performance.